yaning-wu/yaning-wu.github.io/_pages/cv-fails.md

 ... introduction

 * 2024: Rejected at pre-submission by Blood Advances and after editorial review at JAMA Poetry & Medicine
-* 2023: Rejected by PhD programmes at the University of Oxford and University College London
+* 2023: Rejected from PhD programmes at the University of Oxford and University College London
-* 2021: Rejected by the Knowledge Quarter, the Association for Young People's Health, and Costello Medical for internships
+* 2021: Rejected from summer internships at the Knowledge Quarter, the Association for Young People's Health, and Costello Medical
-* 2019: Rejected by Dartmouth College, Swarthmore College, Amherst College, and the University of Southern California for undergraduate degrees
+* 2019: Rejected from undergraduate degrees at Dartmouth College, Swarthmore College, Amherst College, and the University of Southern California